qlik-oss/gopherciser/generatedocs/data/actions/deletedata/description.md

 ## DeleteData action

-Delete a data file from the Data manager.
+Delete a data file from data sources.